Category

 Use these activities to teach elementary students about identifying emotions, being kind and working together.

-12. Encourage positive self-talk
+12. Encouraging positive self-talk

 SEL skills: Self-awareness, self-regulation